Skip to content

 • pgvector storage at alpha: 1M rows × vector(384) ≈ 1.5 GB raw + 2.25 GB HNSW ≈ 3.75 GB total.
 Comfortable in alpha Supabase instance.

-• Sovereignty posture is strictly stronger than the initial cloud-API recommendation.
+• Sovereignty posture is strictly stronger than a cloud-API approach.
 Customer content never leaves the worker process for embedding.
 No subprocessor added for this capability.

 • Cost trajectory is flat, not stepped.
 No 100M-embedding cliff scenario.
 Upgrade path (D11) adds cost incrementally when triggered.

-• D9 schema convention applies to every future retrievable table — Worlds rule candidates, world-model artifacts, T3 memory items, scan traces.
+• D9 schema convention applies to every future retrievable table — Worlds rule candidates, world-model artifacts, T3 memory items, decision audit records.
 Enforce in code review until a post-alpha migration-naming lint extension can mechanically check.

 References